mttrin93/pypolaron/README.md

 *  `-der, --disable-elsi-restart`: If set, elsi_restart and elsi_restart_use_overlap will not be used.
 Its used is recommended.

 * `-a, --alpha ALPHA`: Fraction of exact exchange (alpha) for hybrid functionals (HSE06/PBE0).
-Defaults to 0.25.

 * `-ct, --calc-type`: calculation type: `scf`, `relax-atoms`, or `relax-all`.

 * `-pt, --polaron-type`: electron or hole.
-Default is electron.

-* `-pn, --polaron-number`: number of extra polarons to add (default: 1).
+* `-pn, --polaron-number`: number of extra polarons to add.

 * `-ovn, --oxygen-vacancy-number`: number of oxygen vacancies to create.
-Default is 0.

 * `-s, --supercell-dims`: three integers for supercell replication, e.g. `-s 2 2 2`.
-Default is (2, 2, 2)

 * `-sm, --spin-moment` and `-ssm, --set-site-magmoms`: seed initial magnetic moments on the target site(s) to favour localisation.